mximp/se-limitations-slr/study-assesment-round-I-<ID>.md

 ## Has the study suggested any formal or informal proof of the limitations mentioned?

-Please examine Abstract, Introduction and Contribution sections on the subject of mentioning any description or references to formal or empirical proof justifying any of Symbolic Execution problems.
+Please examine the paper on the subject of mentioning any description or references to formal or empirical proof justifying any of Symbolic Execution problems.

 7. (Yes/No): `???`